Cray-HPE/docs-csm/operations/iscsi_sbps/Managing_Selective_Node_Personalization.md

 ## Procedures

 The procedures vary for enabling or disabling this feature, or modifying the set of worker nodes that are enabled as iSCSI targets.
-It depends on whether this is being done during a fresh install of CSM, an upgrade from CSM 1.6 to CSM 1.7, as part of adding or removing a worker NCN, or on an operational CSM 1.7+ system.
+It depends on whether this is being done during a fresh install of CSM, during an upgrade from CSM 1.6 to CSM 1.7, as part of adding or removing a worker NCN, or as a procedure on an operational CSM 1.7+ system.

 * [CSM install](#csm-install)
 * [CSM upgrade from 1.6 to 1.7](#csm-upgrade-from-16-to-17)